 Now that you have a place in mind, it’s time to dive into the details on how to get there.
 In most cases, these are three methods of traveling, and you should be familiar with each in case “Plan A” doesn’t work out.

 This is option number one for multiple reasons.
 First, this is the cheapest option.
-Most airlines allow their employees to travel on company flights for free or significantly reduced cost.
+Most airlines allow their employees to travel on company flights for free or significantly reduced costs.
 Secondly, your priority will be the best.
-Airlines give away empty seats to standbys in a rigid hierarchy and pass riders who work for the company always go first.
-Your airline should provide information on how to lookup loads and list yourself for flights.
-The loads can change at any time so it’s generally a waste of time to look at them more than a week before the flight.
+Airlines give away empty seats to standbys in a rigid hierarchy, and pass riders who work for the company always go first.
+Your airline should provide information on how to look up loads and list yourself for flights.
+The loads can change at any time, so it’s generally a waste of time to look at them more than a week before the flight.

-Using these options, make sure to come up with a few backup plans because loads can change at any time.
-Flightconnections.com is an excellent resource to browse route maps sortable by airport and airline.
+Using these options, make sure to devise a few backup plans because loads can change at any time.
+Flightconnections.com is an excellent resource for browsing route maps, which are sortable by airport and airline.

 You need to pack carry-on only.
 If you check a bag, you can’t change flights at the last minute or make tight interline connections.
 So when planning your backup destinations, make sure the climates match.
 Trying to fit beach attire in with ski clothes will take up more room than you have in your carry-on.
 The exact dimensions vary by airline, but normally a suitcase must be within 9 inches x 14 inches x 22 inches (22 cm x 35 cm x 56 cm) to be considered a carry-on.
 The Travelpro Flight Crew 5 fits these dimensions perfectly and is used by flight crews around the world.
 I’ll use either my trusty Travelpro or the Osprey Porter 46.
 The Porter backpack is great for adventure travel and fits in the overhead unlike comparable bags.
 I also use packing cubes to help organize and compress clothes.